dirigible-io/dirigible-io.github.io/docs-help/docs/tutorials/application-development/file-upload.md

     response.close();
     ```

+!!! tip "http/upload"

+    Take a look at the [`http/upload`](https://www.dirigible.io/api/http/upload/) documentation for more details about the API.

 1. Right click on the `file-upload-project` project and select **New &#8594; HTLM5 Page**.
 1. Enter `index.html` for the name of the file.
+1. Replace the content with the following code:

     ```html
     <html>